ultimate271/notes/book/shortstory/20190407 - Seth and Cain Part6 Draft1.md

 language that you and I use today.
 It was like something else, an entirely new language that I could somehow understand, but I can't recite to you now.

-"After the flames had revealed themselves to me as such, I decided to sacrifice my food to the God Yahweh, because that seemed appropiate at the time.
+"After the flames had revealed themselves to me as such, I was able to step back and see the creator of the universe in the flames.
+It seemed to me that the flames were just as alive as the trees, or the beasts, or anything else that is alive on the ground.
+And not just the flames, but everything.
+The trees around me spoke to me as though they were born out of the goddess of nature herself, and the waters of the lake engulfed me as I felt the movements of the currents and the fish come to life in a similar way.
+Everything that I saw, and everything that I looked at, seemed to be the most beautiful, the most well placed, and the most intricate thing that I had ever seen in my life.
+And in it all, in the patterns and in the essence of all the things that persisted around me, I began to see our Lord and Creator.

+"And let me tell you, Seth, when you actually see the energy that created all of this vast and expansive universe, when you get to touch, even if only for a moment, the source of all that comes to life in this world, that thing that you feel is like Yahweh in some ways, but not at all like Yahweh in the ways that you think are important.
+Yahweh is not a being.
+He is not alive like you or I are alive.
+God, and I don't mean Yahweh, I mean the real and true God that I experienced after eating those mushrooms, that God is something that is inside of everything.
+God is more like the patterns and rules which govern this universe.

+Cain paused before continuing.
+"That night when I went to sleep, I had the most profound dream I have ever experienced in my life.
+It was so vivid yet surreal.
+I was something like the master of my entire being, and I was able to see myself from the third person, as if I had a third eye and was able to gaze upon myself from that third eye.
+I could will something to move in my dream the same way I can will my index finger to move, and by doing so I had fine grained control over every aspect of the dream.
+I was connected on a deep and visceral level to everything that existed in the dream, but I understood at the same time that I was not having a dream, and instead I was having a vision that felt so real that it was impossible to distinguish where reality stopped and where fantasy began.

+"Unfortunately, I don't remember many details of exactly what sorts of vision I had.
+Surely, as people become more sophisticated, they will be able to eat of these things, as well as whatever else is out there in the world to eat and partake of in this way, and they will be able to do things like draw or animate the things that they see.
+But Seth, I am nothing but a lowly farmer, I know nothing of painting or drawing.
+I am having enough difficulty speaking to you right now, because speech is something that I have not practiced in twenty years.
+But trust me when I say that from this experience, along with everything else that I found on my pilgramage, that I began to accept the fact that our parents are lying to us, and that the world is a much more intrecate and fascinating place than they would have you or I believe."

+Cain stopped for a moment to let Seth take it all in.

+"So you can only imagine," Cain resumed, "that when I returned to mother and father with this new conception of what Yahweh was, they didn't take too kindly to it.
+I tried to tell them, I tried to explain to them what I saw as my idea of how we should conduct ourselves in the universe, but both mother and father were too closed off to the idea.

+"I believe that "Yahweh" is something that mother and father both created each in their own image, so that he may aid them and guide them to a place where they may live.
+But when I talked to them about this, they didn't want to hear it.
+The didn't even want to conjecture.
+Mother and father were so hopelessly attached to the twisted and perverted reality that they created for themselves that when I tried to talk to them about that which is truly divine and transcendent, they rejected what I had to say.

+"You know how the rest goes from there..."
+Cain trailed off.
+"And let me tell you, Seth, I wish I had the answers to your questions, but I don't.
+I wish I could tell you where the universe came from, but I am not wise enough to answer that question.
+In fact, there may never be one wise enough to answer that question.
+But I do know that, for whatever reason, you and I both exist, and our parents exist, and we have the capability to ask these questions.
+Where this capability originates from, I don't know.
+It's even impossible to say whether or not we will ever know.

+--

+But what I do know is that we have that, and as long as we have that, we can still strive to one day reach for the hand of God.

+"But," Cain's voice was getting more excited now, "in that uncertainty, that's how we develop as human beings.
+Every one of us, we are each like our own divine landscape, and on this landscape, inside of all of us, there are players, actors of a drama.

+--

+"So you ate the mushrooms of awakening that come from the devil?"
+Seth asked.
+"Maybe you _are_ possessed then."

+Cain chuckled, "Oh, back to this game again?
+Well if I'm possessed by the devil because I ate the mushrooms that I found on the ground, then both of our parents are as well.
+And on some level, you must have eaten something before that has been prepared poorly.
+You certainly wouldn't say that the devil is at work when you get food poisoning, but it could be said to resemble demonic possession.
+Why should the eating of mushrooms be any more insidious than the eating of wheat or barley which has spoiled?"

+Seth listened to his brother Cain and Seth immediately recognized that by accusing his brother of demonic possession again, he was regressing in the conversation.
+Seth returned to the present and looked at his brother Cain again before interjecting again.

+"And

+was
+regressing in the conversation.

-"After I did that, though, the next day, after I had gone to sleep, and experienced the most profound dream that I don't remember of my life, I woke up with a renewed sense of clarity and purpose.
+After I did that, though, the next day, after I had gone to sleep and experienced the most profound dream that I don't remember of my life, I woke up with a renewed sense of clarity and purpose.
 I was no longer the only human being on this planet to be born of a Mother and Father, I saw myself as part of something much larger than either myself, or Mother and Father, or any of it.
 We were the beginning of a new kind of animal, and by eating the mushrooms, I was able to understand that Yahweh could not exist in the way that my parents think he does, but he exists in a totally different and psychological way."

 At this, Cain gave pause, and Seth interjected.
 "That seems like an awfully strange thing to say.
 As far as I understand, the diety Yahweh is an actually